jonzamora/ARCSeg/PIPELINE.md

 ### [Baseline Model] - Unsupervised Semantic Segmentation for m2caiseg

-1. **Unsupervised Pre-Training to Learn Dataset Specific Features `trainMiccaiRecon.sh`**
+1. **Unsupervised Pre-Training to Learn Dataset Specific Features [`trainMiccaiRecon.sh`](scripts/trainMiccaiRecon.sh)**
     - Train over the entire `m2cai16-tool` training set (581,935 Frames) for Image Reconstruction over 1 epoch
         - Acquired `m2cai16-tool` training data via this form [[Link](https://docs.google.com/forms/d/1RIHj5aenrA37fVWHi3SHmDeIp9Iaz8W302P8dbwI3Po/viewform?edit_requested=true)] and from this Lab [[Link](http://camma.u-strasbg.fr/datasets)]
-        - Used `vid2jpg.py` to convert 1 video frame to jpg.
+        - Used [`vid2jpg.py`](src/vid2jpg.py) to convert 1 video frame to jpg.
 Since all videos from `m2cai16-tool` were shot in 25 fps, the script was designed to generate 25 images for every 1 second of the input video.
 As a result, we get **581,935 jpg images for Training** and **313,455 jpg images for Testing**
-        - To train the Image Reconstruction model, I ran [`trainMiccaiRecon.sh`](trainMiccaiRecon.sh) inside of my conda environment using `./trainMiccaiRecon.sh` (See details on Conda Environment Below)
+        - To train the Image Reconstruction model, I ran [`trainMiccaiRecon.sh`](scripts/trainMiccaiRecon.sh) inside of my conda environment using `./trainMiccaiRecon.sh` (See details on Conda Environment Below)
-    - **Environment Specifics**
+    - **Conda Environment Configuration**
         - `conda activate pytorch` - Using conda environment to containerize PyTorch and CUDA dependencies for ReconNet + SegNet
         - Directions:
             ```